EmpPowiUDE/NovalandCorruptionGuide/docs/source/CodeStructureElection.rst

 2. & 3.
 The introduction of the parties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The second and third pages are the **party_1** and **party_2** pages, respectively.
 On these pages, participants were presented with the information about the two parties.
 The order of the pages was randomized, so that participants either saw the **Soziale Partei Novaland** first or the **Konservative Partei Novaland**.
 This is done by setting conditional statements in the HTML templates which call the values of the :code:`first_party` variable.

-The second and third pages are the **party_1** and **party_2** pages, respectively.
-On these pages, participants were presented with the information about the two parties.
-The order of the pages was randomized, so that participants either saw the **Soziale Partei Novaland** first or the **Konservative Partei Novaland**.
-This is done by setting conditional statements in the HTML templates which call the values of the :code:`first_party` variable.
 This is how the **party_1** page is created: